How to Fix a Negative Work Environment

-Strive for Transparency
+Strive for openness

 Many dysfunctional cultures grow out of a lack of transparency on the part of the leadership team.
 Look for opportunities to share more information about how strategic decisions are made, the company's financial well-being, etc. Secrecy can breed worry and negative speculation.
 Being open about business operations can make employees feel that they're being treated as genuine members of the team.

 Look into employee concerns

 A toxic work environment can grow from a lack of attention given to employee concerns.
 Look into conducting a brief engagement survey that focuses on specific areas of improvement.
 Invite an unbiased observer (either from elsewhere within the organization or a third-party individual) who can spend a little time in the workplace and offer a fresh perspective.

 When you pinpoint "the gap in expectations with unhappy employees and look for overall trends that could be contributing to this issue, you'll be well on your way to getting things back on track."

 If your hardworking employees aren't perceiving any benefits from their output in the form of company-wide recognition or advancement opportunities down the road, a toxic or dysfunctional work environment might take hold.
 Whenever feasible, look to reward your superstar employees with a raise in salary, additional benefits, and/or performance-specific bonuses.